sonyawong/sonyawong.github.io/_pages/about.md

 About Me
 ------

-I am currently a full-time NLP engineer at [TAL education group](https://www.100tal.com/) (NYSE: TAL) and fortunately advised by Prof. Zitao Liu.
+I am currently a full-time NLP engineer at [TAL Education Group](https://www.100tal.com/) (NYSE: TAL) and fortunately advised by Prof. Zitao Liu.

 Prior to TAL, I got my M.S degree at NLP2CT Lab in University of Macau, advised by Prof. Derek F. Wong and got my B.E. degree in Logistic Management at Zhejiang Gongshang University.